-The weather is very raw today – blustery, damp & cold.
-So I’ve got on my thinkin’ cap making plans for a bone-warming supper for RancherMan & me.
-What’s my motto, y’all?
-That’s right, “Use What Cha Got!”
+The weather was very raw that day – blustery, damp & cold.
+So I put on my thinkin’ cap making plans for a bone-warming supper for RancherMan & myself.

 Potato Soup Ingredients

 Now here’s the most important part – around our household (and probably yours too) rigid recipes just don’t fly.
-Thankfully this recipe can me amended however you like to suit your own tastes.
+Thankfully this recipe can be amended however you like to suit your own tastes.